zgendao/onemore/README.md

 # onemore
-ONEMORE is a provably fair dice game ported to [Harmony](http://harmony.one) blockchain.
+is a provably fair dice game ported to the [Harmony](http://harmony.one) blockchain.

 # Install instructions